darindavis/tradovate-orders-filled-from-tv/README.md

 # tradovate-orders-filled-from-tv
-Summarize the Tradovate trade history (orders filled) exported from TradingView.
-Specifically for futures day trades.
+Summarize one day's Tradovate trade history (orders filled) exported from TradingView.
+Futures day trades only (all positions open and close same day).